alanmmolina/alanmmolina.github.io/content/articles/tools/duckdb.md

 └───────────────────────────────────────────────┘
 ```

 So far, we've been running everything in-memory, which is great for quick analysis.
-But sometimes, we need something more permanent—maybe you want to store multiple tables, perform joins, or keep your data available across sessions.
+But sometimes, we need something more permanent - maybe you want to store multiple tables, perform joins, or keep your data available across sessions.
 That’s where DuckDB’s **persistent** storage comes in.
 Instead of parsing `.csv` files every time, we can load everything into a `.duckdb` file and even store it in the cloud.

 ```python
 connection = duckdb.connect(database="database.duckdb", read_only=False)